Sulaymon333/react-360-projects/README.md

 # VR projects using react-360

-This repository contains all my react-360 projects using
+This is the final project for Highway-to-Code (H2C) programme orgnaized by the Turku University of Applied Sciences, Finland.
+This repository contains all my react-360 projects using th technologies listed in the tech stack section below.

 The following projects are included in this repository: